Umisia/GetApkPackageNames/README.md

 # GetApkPackageNames

-search the directory for apk files. print apk name and package name into .csv check apk for AndroidManifest.xml file.
+search the directory for apk files. print apk name and package name into .csv. check apks for AndroidManifest.xml file.
 Get its content and look for package name using string cutting or aapt.exe if xml is no readable.